 The short walk to the main Piazza della Cisterna is lined with shops selling leather crafts, wine, specialty foods (boar is big in Tuscany) and tourist t-shirts.
 The piazza itself is small, and a large old well is at its center.

 The town and the surrounding countryside only has 7100 residents, and the small town feeling is palpable.
+Of all the beautiful small Italian towns, this may well be my favorite.
 There was a funeral taking place in the Duomo during my visit, and I definitely felt like I was getting a glimpse into people’s personal lives as the foot processional left the piazza.

 The great discovery of the trip happened to be wine.
 While enjoying a slice of pizza and gelato, I discovered the local white wine: Vernaccia di San Gimignano.
 This crisp, fresh wine was delightfully refreshing.
 It’s also historic.
 It traces its roots back to the mid-1200s and was the first Italian wine to be given origin protections.
 The bonus is that it is offered at many of the shops for only about 5 euro/bottle!

 During the day, the streets can be packed with day-trippers from Siena and Florence.
 But at night, the town is magical.
 I was able to wander the small lanes completely alone.
 It also gave me a chance to do a little shopping for some of the leather goods the town is known for in the early evening.

-This is is arguably the most beautiful of all the Tuscan hill towns.
+This is is arguably the most beautiful of all the Tuscan hill towns and an important site in this country.
 It’s certainly one of the most magical.
 This is a place to just be in the moment and enjoy the best of Tuscany.

 Visiting San Gimignano